jambuur/APEDSK99/README.md

   <img width="576" src=img/ACFG1.jpg>
 </p>

-The program has to run from TI BASIC as Extended BASIC doesn't support external CALL's in programs (I am working on a solution for that, see _What about Extended Basic_ below):
+The program has to run from TI BASIC (why? see _What about Extended BASIC_ below):
 <p align="center">
   <img width="576" src=img/ACFG2.jpg>
 </p>

-After showing the current configuration it's asking you to input the updated details after which they are applied to APEDSK99:
+The programs shows the current configuration before asking for updates.

+The new configuration is then applied to APEDSK99.
+If NTP is successfully configured the program shows the local date and time.
+The configuration is saved in EEPROM and used with every reset / powerup:
 <p align="center">
   <img width="576" src=img/ACFG3.jpg>
 </p>

-The configuration is saved in EEPROM and used with every reset / powerup.
-If NTP is successfully configured the program shows the local date and time.
+### *What about Extended BASIC*
+Yes, good question as I take it EXBAS is used over TI BASIC by the majority TI enthusiasts.
+Obviously I wanted to support vanilla console users (most likely the ones re-entering the hobby after xx years like myself).
+But that doesn't explain why EXBAS couldn't be used to run the configuration program.
+Well, the problem is that EXBAS doesn't support external CALL's in programs although from the command line everything is hunky dory.This would mean you have to type in a set of commands instead of a more or less automated setup.
+Not a good idea.

+However, I am working on a solution so APEDSK99 CALL's can be run from EXBAS.
+It uses CALL LINK as an alternative to execute DSR CALL code, for example CALL LINK("MDSK",1,"ACFG").
+I will keep the AtariAge forum posted.

 ### *Updating the DSR*